 - License Group?: Select this option if you want this group to be a license group.
 If selected, the Scope must be left blank because license groups must be instance-level groups, not project-level groups. - License Type: If the License Group option is enabled, select the type of license for this group.
-There are two types of license groups that you can create, but there are three license types in total:

-- Author: An author license allows users to author requirements in Blueprint, as well as perform all of the tasks that a user with a collaborate license can perform. - Collaborator: A collaborate license allows users to login to Blueprint to perform tasks such as simulating use cases and participating in reviews. - View: A view license only allows users to access a single artifact accessed by the artifact URL.
+There are two types of license groups that you can create, but there are three license types in total: - View: A View license only allows users to access a single artifact accessed by the artifact URL.
 The user can view the artifact properties, comments, traces, and historical information.
-You cannot create a view license group because the view license is the default license type. - 5.
+You cannot create a View license group because the View license is the default license type. - Collaborator: A Collaborate license allows users to login to Blueprint to perform tasks such as simulating use cases and participating in reviews. - Author: An Author license allows users to author requirements in Blueprint, as well as perform all of the tasks that a user with a Collaborate license can perform. - 5.
 Click the Add button to add members to the group. - 6.
 Select the users or groups that you want to add.
 You can type Ctrl-a to select all users. - 7.
 Click OK. - 8.
 Click Save.